Azure/caf-terraform-landingzones-accelerator/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/iac-pipeline.md

-# Deployment of Enterprise-Scale AKS Construction Set with an IaC pipeline
+# Deployment of Enterprise-Scale AKS Construction Set by levels

+## Deploying levels with IaC

 An [IaC pipeline](../../../../../.github/workflows/deploy-secure-aks-baseline.yaml) deploys the AKS Construction Set in a multi-job fashion level by level.